Written by Carrie Jensen on behalf of One Truckee River (updated by Laudan Chaffin)

 - Reduce Pollutants

 We depend on the Truckee River for our drinking water supply.
 Reducing pollutants in our landscapes helps ensure clean water is flowing to the river and out of our taps.
-To reduce pollutants in our landscapes, try other elements of integrated pest management before resorting to pesticides, prioritize organic fertilizers instead of synthetics, and strive for having living roots in the soil in the off-season to reduce erosion.
-Be careful not to over-fertilize with ‘weed & feed’ lawn fertilizers or overuse broadleaf weed killers in your lawn.
+To reduce pollutants in our landscapes, try using beneficial bugs or other organic and natural pest solutions before resorting to pesticides.
+Be careful not to over-fertilize with ‘weed & feed’ lawn fertilizers or overuse broadleaf weed killers on your lawn.
 Prevent accidental spills of fertilizers, pesticides, and other chemicals by storing these items in secure areas.
-To dispose of unused or expired pesticides, contact Brett Allen, Nevada Dept. of Agriculture: 775-353-3715
+To dispose of unused or unwanted pesticides, make sure to keep them in their original container and follow the directions posted by the Nevada Department of Agriculture here.

 - Use Water Wisely

-There’s no denying we live in a desert, but that doesn’t mean you have to remove your entire lawn and limit yourself to rocks and cactus.
+There’s no denying we live in a desert, but that doesn’t mean you have to remove your entire lawn and limit yourself to rocks and cacti.
 There are lots of climate-appropriate plants to consider, and you can even keep some of your lawn!
 Try removing small sections of lawn next to the sidewalk and replace them with water-wise and native plants.
 This conserves water, supports native pollinators, and ensures we’re not watering the sidewalk with our sprinklers.
 Consider the irrigation schedule for your River-Friendly Landscape to prevent evaporation during the warmer parts of the day, and be sure to follow the Truckee Meadows Water Authority’s assigned watering schedule.
-If you need help with your irrigation system, consider hiring a Qualified Water Efficient Landscaper.
+If you need help with your irrigation system, contact our experts at Moana Nursery for help creating a water-wise yard.

 - Build Healthy Soils